trickstercache/trickstercache.org/docs/tls.md

 # TLS Support

-Trickster supports TLS on both the frontend server and backend clients.
+Trickster supports the Transport Security Layer, or TLS, protocol on the frontend server as well as backend clients.

 ## Basics